 - The dog may be a service animal who is currently working.

 - The dog may be in training.

-In short, there is a lot that can go wrong when you approach a dog without permission, or worse, despite a handler’s admonishments to stay back.
+In short, there is a lot that can go wrong when you approach a dog without permission, or worse, despite a handler’s warnings to stay back.

-As the woman approached, she allowed her dog to run to the end of the long lead and shouted, “Don’t worry, he’s not afraid!”
+As the woman approached, she let her dog run to the end of the long lead and shouted, “Don’t worry, he’s not afraid!”

-In the end, I had to get (extremely) rude.
-The woman stormed off in a huff, and I took the Corgi back to the house, where I spent the rest of the night trying to calm her.
-Between the 2 of us, we managed about 2 hours of sleep that night.
+In the end, I had to get extremely rude.
+The woman stormed off, and I took the Corgi back to the house, where I spent the rest of the night trying to calm her.
+Between both of us, we managed about 2 hours of sleep that night.

 Yet the other day, a woman approached us during our walk, shouting excitedly about seeing a dog.
 The minute the coonhound saw this woman and heard her shout, she lunged (thankfully, not in an aggressive way — she likes people) and almost yanked me off my feet.

 I asked the woman to please stay back because we’re training and I needed my dog to stay focused.

 The woman ran up anyway and started interacting with the dog — who then jumped all over her, creating tangles in the leash and making control almost impossible.